samumantha/github-jupyter-4-ds/content/contributing.md

 # Contributing to existing repositories using pull requests

+TODO: Turn around: Non collaborator PR first then mention that one can also add collaborators.
+Maybe even put this as first exercise.
+Use stuff from this text:

+### Exercise

+- We first open an issue via the web interface and describe our idea.
+In the issue we can collect feedback
+- We clone the exercise repository using GitHub Desktop
+- Create a new branch
+- Add the new file to the local repository
+- Commit and refer to the issue (e.g. here closing issue number 12: "this is the commit message, closes #12")
+- Try to publish that branch (you may not have write permissions to the repository on GitHub)
+- If you don't have write permissions: "Fork this repository", then try to publish the branch to the fork
+- "Create Pull Request"
+- If you forgot to refer to the issue in the commit, you can [refer to the issue](https://help.github.com/en/github/managing-your-work-on-github/linking-a-pull-request-to-an-issue) in the pull request

 In this session we will learn how to contribute to repositories which either belong to a group that you are part of or belong to others.